-All successful organizations eventually achieve a new challenge: how to achieve "full capacity?"
-In order to achieve full capacity with an intervention, organizations must adapt their interventions to the distinct behaviors and situations that define the later adopters--those who are difficult to reach and difficult to activate into an intervention.
+All successful organizations eventually encounter a new challenge: how to achieve "full capacity?"
+In order to achieve full capacity with an intervention, organizations must adapt their interventions to the distinct behaviors and situations that define the later adopters--those who are difficult to reach and difficult to activate into their intervention.
 These successful organizations must ask new questions, challenge successful assumptions, and experiment with new tools.
 This research focused on the search for what such a strategy would look like for One Summer Chicago.

-In this research, we focused on how to achieve full activation.
+In this research, we focused on how providers might achieve full "bank activation" among Chicago's youth.
 Looking ahead to those remaining "difficult to reach" youth, we discovered in our research a number of potentially high-impact opportunities that center on three themes: